Community House Middle School Summer Reading 2020

 NONFICTION Signpost Link

 An annotation is a note, comment, or concise statement of the key idea(s) in a text or a portion of a text.
 Annotations are commonly used in reading instruction and in research.
 Please see the sample pages of Sharon Draper’s Out of My Mind for a model on annotating a text.
 Not every page needs to look like the model.
 Annotating is meant to slow readers down and engage them more deeply in reading comprehension and questioning the text.
 It is NOT about filling the page for quantity.
-The parent model below is meant to showcase many types of annotations and Signposts.
+The parent model linked on the school webpage is meant to showcase many types of annotations and Signposts.
 Students do NOT need to annotate every page in a book.
 Annotating is meant to be a personal and organic process that will aid in comprehension, not just a completion activity.